silmae/hsi-smart/Trained-2-Conv-C-NN-Misra/Optimised-V2-For-Testing-Rpi/README.md

 **Things consired:**

-* Before each test-scenario, Rpi has been in idle state for 5min, to
+* Before each test-scenario, Rpi has been in idle state for 5min, to reach maximum, non-load cpu-temperature.
-* reach maximum, non-load cpu-temperature.
+(Some reference number: 49.4 C)
 * Time-librarys sleep-function has been utlized, to contrast spikes in energy-consumption.

 ## Visualization of test scenarios: